meteoinfo/MeteoInfoDoc/docs/introduction.rst

 MeteoInfoLab is a scientific computation and visualization environment using Jython scripting with the ability of multiple dimensional array calculation and 2D/3D plotting.

-It requires that Java 7 be installed on your computer.
+It requires that Java 7 or greater be installed on your computer.
 See the http://www.java.com website for a free download of Java if you do not have it already installed.